forgotten-boi/LibraryManagement/README.md

 # Backend
 The api is created on .Net Core 3.1(https://dot.net).
 The Api project is named `LibMs.Api`.
 This project references LibMS.Service, LibMS.Entity, LibMS.Repository, LibMS.DataAccess for their consecutive layers.
 The dependency injection for different Services, and Repositories are maintained in Startup.cs.
 *Entity Framework Core* is used as ORM.
+*Test Driven Development* and *SOLID* Design pattern is followed.

 # Unit Test
 Xunit is used as testing framework where as Moq is for mocking data. `LibMSTest` is test project.